openrsp/openrsp/doc/tutorial/openrsp_introduction.rst

-After the necessary ingredients properly provided, one can invoke OpenRSP APIs :c:func:`OpenRSPGetRSPFun` or :c:func:`OpenRSPGetResidue` to calculate the response functions or residues.
+After the necessary ingredients properly provided, one can invoke OpenRSP APIs :c:func:`OpenRSPGetRSPFun` or :c:func:`OpenRSPGetResidue` to calculate response functions or residues.

 In the following, we will first describe how to install OpenRSP and then how to prepare the above ingredients respectively, and perform the calculations.

 Before proceeding, to make yourself familiar with OpenRSP, please refer to Section "**1.2 OpenRSP Notations and Conventions**" in the OpenRSP Manual